Kevin Blackwell

-Kevin Patrick Blackwell (born 21 December 1958) is an English former professional football goalkeeper who since retiring as a player has worked as a coach and a manager.
-He was most recently the manager of Thai League 1 club Nakhon Ratchasima.
+Kevin Patrick Blackwell (born 21 December 1958) is an English professional football manager, executive and former player who is the technical director of Ekstraklasa club Lechia Gdańsk.

-Early career
+Playing career

 Blackwell was born in Luton and began his football career as an apprentice at Cambridge United, with Ron Atkinson as his manager.
 After failing to make the grade at the Abbey Stadium, he moved into Non-League football, playing for Bedford Town while working as a bricklayer.
 He later played in the 1978 FA Vase final for Barton Rovers and for Middlesex Wanderers before being signed by Barnet.

 In 1980, he moved to Boston United for a fee of £5,000, saving a penalty at Wembley in the 1985 FA Trophy final.
 He returned to Barnet in 1986 before Neil Warnock signed him for Scarborough in November the same year.

 That season saw Scarborough promoted to the Football League and Blackwell remained at the club for their first two league seasons, making 44 league appearances in addition to those made in the Conference.
 Warnock moved to Notts County in January 1989, and in November of that year he returned to Scarborough to sign Blackwell for £15,000.
 In just over 3 years at Meadow Lane, Blackwell never made a league appearance, and in January 1993, when Warnock took over at Torquay United, Blackwell followed him, playing 18 league games in a successful battle to stay in the Football League.